 The Friends of Thorpe Light Railway operates 6 public open days each year, from April to September.
 Full details can be found HERE.
 We can also open

 The railway is just south of the River Tees, next to Whorlton Bridge, about 3 miles from Barnard Castle in County Durham.
-The nearest postcode for satnav users is DL12 8XD; this will take you to the centre of Whorlton village, from here continue through the village and across the suspension bridge.
-Or see HERE for our location.
+See HERE for our location.

 UPDATE – April 2022.
 Whorlton Bridge is currently closed to all traffic (including pedestrian) due to damage to the bridge structure, and will remain closed for our 2022 open days.
 Until further notice access to the railway is either via the A66 or via Winston Bridge and Ovington.

 We have ample free parking for visitors in the field adjacent to the railway.

 Trains run from 12.30pm until 4 pm on open days.
 The railway is a dogbone loop about 700 metres long, (just under half a mile).
 It takes around 10 minutes per ride.

 Tickets can be purchased at the gate when you enter the site.
 Day tickets cost £3 per person aged 5 years and over (under 5s are free) and give you unlimited travel on the date of purchase.